Our Tree Story

 We haven't had fresh snow for a while.
 But it was particularly windy today.
 If the wind hadn't been blowing, it would have been pretty mild, given that we're in Alaska in December.
 I think the temperature was a few degrees above freezing.
 But the strong wind, dragged the feel of that temperature down into the teens.
 For that reason, we bundled up particularly well.

 We walked for quite a ways looking at several potential trees.
 The forest consisted mostly of black and white spruce trees.
 The black spruce are particularly tall and scraggly, not super suitable for a living room Christmas tree.
-We figured the shorter trees which bear some resemblance to a fir tree must be the white spruce.
-We focused our hunt on this type of tree.

 After looking over several possible "keepers", we found one that we all agreed was just right.
 Here we are standing near our tree.